 Now here is a fork for your pastries

 And do use the couch for your feet;

 I know that I wanted to ask you-

 Milk and then just as it comes dear?

 I'm afraid the preserve's full of stones;

 Email Poem |

-Analysis and Comments on How To Get On In Society
+Comments, Analysis, and Meaning on How To Get On In Society

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem How To Get On In Society here.